jowasp/review-features/OWASP_Security_Knowledge_Framework.md

 ##Evaluation for OWASP Security Knowledge Framework [preview]
-Please read the criteria for projects :https://github.com/jowasp/review-features/blob/master/README.md You can click on hyperlink to veryfy criteria and substantiation provided by reviewer
+Please read the criteria for projects :https://github.com/jowasp/review-features/blob/master/README.md You can click on hyperlink to verify criteria and substantiation provided by reviewer

 * Date: February 10th, 2016
 * Graduation Type: INCUBATOR TO LAB